Nisarg10/MusicApp-Android/README.md

-Music App that use Spotify Developer Api \n work in progress
+#Music App that use Spotify Developer Api
+work in progress